aoijs/website/src/content/docs/functions/month.md

 ## Example(s)

-This will returns the current month:
+This will return the current month:

 ```javascript
 client.command({